phalcon-orphanage/docs/en/reference/phql.rst

 Updating Rows
 -------------
-Update rows is very similar than Insert rows.
+Updating rows is very similar than Inserting rows.
 As you may know, the instruction to update records is UPDATE.
 When a record is updated the events related to the update operation will be executed for each row.

 .. code-block:: php